-On February 22, 2019 (the "Closing Date"), MLC I entered into a facility and security agreement ("Revolving Senior Loan Facility") of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time parties thereto (the "Lender").
+On February 22, 2019 (the "Closing Date"), MLC I entered into a facility and security agreement ("Revolving Senior Loan Facility"), which was amended on January 31, 2020 ("First Amendment Effective Date"), of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time parties thereto (the "Lender").
 U.S. Bank N.A. serves as administrative agent, custodian, collateral agent and collateral administrator.
 The Revolving Senior Loan Facility is guaranteed by the Company.

-The maximum principal amount of the Revolving Senior Loan Facility was initially \$29.0 million, which amount was automatically increased to: (a) \$36.6 million seven months after the Closing Date, (b) \$43.3 million eight months after the Closing Date, and (c) \$50.0 million nine months after the Closing Date, with a one-time facility increase of \$25.0 million exercisable at any time after total advances equal or exceed \$40.0 million.
+The maximum principal amount of the Revolving Senior Loan Facility was initially \$29.0 million, which amount was automatically increased to: (a) \$36.6 million seven months after the Closing Date, (b) \$43.3 million eight months after the Closing Date, (c) \$50.0 million nine months after the Closing Date (d) \$34.4 million on the First Amendment Effective Date and (e) \$50.0 million on March 31, 2020, with a one-time facility increase of \$25.0 million exercisable at any time after total advances equal or exceed \$40.0 million.

-The availability period under the Revolving Senior Loan Facility was to terminate on February 21, 2020, with four one-year extensions at the Lender's option.
+The availability period under the Revolving Senior Loan Facility was extended to terminate on February 19, 2021, with four one-year extensions at the Lender's option.

 Amounts drawn under the Revolving Senior Loan Facility will bear interest at LIBOR plus a spread of 2.50% or 1.80% depending on the asset base with a minimum weighted average interest of LIBOR plus 2.15%.
 The Company pays a commitment fee of 0.50% per annum on undrawn amounts under the Revolving Senior Loan Facility.
-For the year ended December 31, 2019, interest expense, including the amortization of debt issuance costs, was \$1.6 million.
+In addition, the Company accrues a make whole fee, payable on the maturity date, for each day during the period beginning on November 22, 2019 and ending on the date the maximum principal amount of the Revolving Senior Loan Facility is reached.
+For the three months ended March 31, 2020, interest expense, including the amortization of debt issuance costs, was \$0.6 million.

-The outstanding principal amount and accrued but unpaid interest in respect of the Revolving Senior Loan Facility was to become payable on the 364th day after the Closing Date, subject to certain adjustments pursuant to the Revolving Senior Loan Facility.
+The outstanding principal amount and accrued but unpaid interest in respect of the Revolving Senior Loan Facility will become payable on the 728th day after the Closing Date, subject to certain adjustments pursuant to the Revolving Senior Loan Facility.